 You can enhance server performance by distributing the repository files on multiple disk drives.
-Under certain circumstances, placing transaction logs in special transaction log files (TLFs) can enhance performance.
+Under certain circumstances and for certain operating systems, placing the data in raw disk partitions rather than in a file system can enhance performance.

 Why Use Multiple Drives?